prohazko2/mbed-simulator/README.md

 **Currently Arch Linux Only (Manjaro advised)**

 1. Run the setup script and follow the prompts.
 Note that this will download all dependencies (including Mbed OS) and will build the common `libmbed` library so this'll take some time.
+I highly advise to give it a good read before running the script;
+ - It'll call sudo,
+ - it will install development libraries such as SDL2, clang, binutils, fakeroot, base-devel, cmake,
+ - it'll install nvm, npm and emsdk environments.
+While this is great for a student with a fresh VM, may be disastrous if you've a finely aged development environment (but then you should also know better than running arbitrary scripts from internet :)).

     ```
     $ ./setup_script.bash